Kentucky Explosion: Enbridge Pipeline’s Troubled History

 Another rupture, another state, another fireball, another serious injury.

-Explosion lawyers Fred Pritzker and Eric Hageman represented the victim in that explosion.
-“These pipelines are not suddenly supposed to blow apart,” Pritzker told the Kentucky Herald Leader.
+Pritzker Hageman’s explosion legal team, led by attorney Eric Hageman, represented the victim in that explosion.
+“These pipelines are not suddenly supposed to blow apart,” they told the Kentucky Herald Leader.

 The dangers of our nation’s aging pipeline system are well-known in the industry.
 More than 60 percent of the 2.6 million miles of pipeline in the U.S. were built before 1970.
 Some are close to 100 years old.